 So the first time you talk to someone be blunt.
 Explain that if they don't cancel the order your next call is to your bank to report fraud and their charge will be rejected.
 If you get the run around, make that call to your bank and find out exactly what you can do to stop the charge.
 Cancel the card if you have to.
 And consider yourself lucky.

-So when you get backed up on the automatic refills and try to cancel, that's when you find that Moneytaker is run by incompetent people who don't know customer service, can't speak clearly on the phone, don't seem to know how to use their computer, haven't a clue how to do what you're asking...
+So when you get backed up on the automatic refills and try to cancel, that's when you find that Moneytaker, which so efficiently ships you product and rigorously bills you every month, is suddenly run by incompetent people who don't know customer service, can't speak clearly on the phone, can't use a computer, haven't a clue how to do what you're asking...
 Well that's all a lie.
 You're a fish on the line, dear friend, and they're just stringing you along.
 They'll make it seem as if you didn't do the right steps (hold your breath, pat your head and double-click on a Tuesday).
 Don't fall for any of it.
-Tell the person on the phone they need to cancel all future shipments because you're cancelling the credit card they have and you're not giving them a new card number.
+Tell the person on the phone they need to stop all future shipments or you'll cancel the credit card and they can eat the bounced charge fees.
 You might actually get someone's attention.
 If not then do the deed: cancel the credit card.
 Do it right then or wrangle with the company another six months and still end up cancelling the card--your choice.

 - Don't Order in a Rush.